 - 5.6.
-Following a competitive appointment process supported by the Councils Treasury Advisers, this cash has now been invested in three funds managed by Royal London Asset Management. - 5.7.
-These investments are governed by the Councils Treasury Management policy, but are to be considered separately from the Council's operational cash.
-The performance of these investments will be reported separately to the Commercial Income Board.
+Following a competitive appointment process supported by the Council's Treasury Advisers, this cash has now been invested in three funds managed by Royal London Asset Management. - 5.7.
+These investments are governed by the Councils Treasury Management Strategy Statement, but are to be considered separately from the Council's operational cash.
+The performance of these investments will be reported separately to the Property Investment Board.